*You do NOT have to be a member or JALC student to enroll in classes at Logan Fitness!

 Logan Fitness is proud to offer over 35 fitness and aquatics classes to the community.
 You do not have be a JALC student or have a membership in order to enroll in a Logan Fitness class.
 SilverSneakers members may enroll for FREE in classes that have “SilverSneakers” in their title.
 Non-SilverSneakers members may also enroll in these classes, but will simply have to pay the class fee.

 Most Logan Fitness classes are broken into 8-week blocks.
 Spring and Fall semesters, which are usually about 16 weeks in length, will include both an A (first-half) and B (second-half) section of each class.
-Students who sign up for both halves simultaneously at the beginning of the semester will receive a 10% discount.
-Unfortunately, our registration system does not recognize discounts online, so registration must be done in-person or over the phone in order to receive the 10% discount.
+Students who register for the second block sections before the semester begins will receive an early registration discount of 20% on that class.

 *Patrons must be at least 15 years of age to sign up for a Logan Fitness class, with the exception of youth swim lessons or youth camps.
 Children aged 6 months-3 years old may enroll in our Parent/Tot classes.
 Children aged 3+ may enroll in private swim lessons.
 Children aged 4+ may enroll in our group swim lessons.
 See course descriptions for more information on each specific class.

 On the Phone – call Logan Fitness at (618) 985-2828 ext.
 8502 or 8328 to complete a credit card transaction over the phone.
 This is available during any open hours of operation.

 In-Person – Cash, check, or card transactions are all available at either the Membership Services office or the Fitness Center Check-in Desk.
 This is available during any open hours of operation.